dbader/schedule/README.rst

 - A simple to use API for scheduling jobs.
 - Very lightweight and no external dependencies.
 - Excellent test coverage.
-- Works with Python 2.7 and 3.3
+- Tested on Python 2.7 and 3.4

 Usage
 -----